-Trademarks used in this text: Dell, the DELL logo, Inspiron, Dell Precision, Dimension, OptiPlex, Latitude, Dell TravelLite, PowerEdge, PowerVault, StrikeZone, PowerApp, and Dell OpenManage are trademarks of Dell Inc: Intel, Pentium, SpeedStep, Xeon, and Celeron are registered trademarks of Intel Corporation: Microsoft and Windows are registered trademarks of Microsoft Corporation: Bluetooth is a registered trademark of the U.S Environmental Protection Agency.
+Trademarks used in this text: Dell, the DELL logo, Inspiron, Dell Precision, Dimension, OptiPlex, Latitude, Dell TravelLite, PowerEdge, PowerVault, StrikeZone, PowerApp, and Dell OpenManage are trademarks of Dell Inc.: Intel, SpeedStep, Pentium, Xeon, and Celeron are registered trademarks of Intel Corporation: Microsoft and Windows are registered trademarks of Microsoft Corporation: Bluetooth is a registered trademark owned by Bluetooth SIG, Inc. and is used by Dell Inc. under license; ENERGY STAR is a registered trademarks of the U.S Environmental Protection Agency.